 - Talk with your doctor before using products that have aspirin, blood thinners, garlic, ginseng, ginkgo, ibuprofen or like products, pain drugs, or vitamin E.

 - Certain foods can affect your PT/INR levels.
 Follow the diet plan that your doctor or other health care provider told you about.

 - Talk with your doctor about the amount of vitamin K in your diet.
-Vitamin K may change how this medicine works.
+Vitamin K may change how Coumadin (warfarin injection) works.
 You do not have to avoid all foods with vitamin K. However, you will need to keep the amount of foods with vitamin K in your diet about the same from day to day.
 Many foods have vitamin K in them.
 This includes some green, leafy vegetables; broccoli; liver; and certain vegetable oils.
 Get a list of foods that have vitamin K in them from your doctor.
 Do not make big changes in your normal diet without talking with your doctor.

 - Talk with your doctor before taking multivitamins, natural products, and diet aids.
 These may have vitamin K in them.

 - Have patient safety card with you at all times.